 The evening is a time to allow our minds and bodies to turn inward to our subconscious.
-Excessive lighting at night, evening shift work, evening computing, video games, television and late-night eating all serve to counteract the body's natural rhythms.
+Excessive lighting at night, evening shift work, evening computing, video games, television, and late-night eating all serve to counteract the body's natural rhythms.
 It's no wonder people have trouble sleeping.
 Exposure to early morning light and dusk helps to regulate sleep hormones in the body.
-Rather than embrace nighting, we tend to let our minds wander from one element of stress to another keep nighttime, we tend to let our minds wander from one element of stress to another keeping us up for hours or perhaps an entire evening.
+Rather than embrace nighttime, we tend to let our minds wander from one element of stress to another keeping us up for hours or perhaps an entire evening.
 We are then forced to approach the new day without having benefited from the regenerative powers that nighttime brings.